GoogleCloudPlatform/professional-services/examples/bigquery-audit-log/docs/load_jobs.md

 ### Loads By Day of Week
 The pie chart shows the percentage of load jobs over the days of the week.

-**Note: The data displayed will only be relevant to the timeframe selected in the selection bar at the top of the report.**

 ![Loads By Day of Week](../images/load_jobs/Image8.png)